 Before you begin creating, it's important to understand how Roblox handles assets and packages, the most basic object or group of objects that you can save, use, and share.

-• Packages are the Roblox equivalent of Unity prefabs, or a group of assets bundled together to reuse in one or more experiences.
-Packages can update and propagate their changes to any of their copies across one or more experiences.
+Packages are the Roblox equivalent of Unity Prefabs or Unreal Blueprints, or a group of assets bundled together to reuse in one or more games.
+Packages can update and propagate their changes to any of their copies across one or more games, letting you take advantage of powerful versioning and asset management controls.
+Roblox recommends that most developers work with packages whenever possible.

 All assets and packages save to your account's Toolbox for you or any associated groups to access.
 You can also manage your saved assets and packages in the Creations section of your Creator Dashboard.

-You can also upload your assets to share on the Creator Store, and sell certain Avatar assets to Roblox's Marketplace for users to purchase and equip.
+You can also upload your assets to share on the Creator Store, and sell certain avatar assets to Roblox's Marketplace for users to purchase and equip.

 Creator Store